0xNazgul/Hats-Finance-Game-Solution/README.md

 # Hats Challenge #1

-## Challange Solution (Spoilers)
+## Challenge Solution (Spoilers)
-If you get stuck, I would look at these this resorce list first before spoiling it completly for yourself.
+If you get stuck, I would look at these this resources list first before spoiling it completely for yourself.
 1. [recentrancy-attacks](https://github.com/pcaversaccio/reentrancy-attacks)
-2. [Blocksec Article](https://blocksecteam.medium.com/when-safemint-becomes-unsafe-lessons-from-the-hypebears-security-incident-2965209bda2a) (More specificly `onERC721Received()`)
+2. [Blocksec Article](https://blocksecteam.medium.com/when-safemint-becomes-unsafe-lessons-from-the-hypebears-security-incident-2965209bda2a) (More specifically `onERC721Received()`)

 I like to throw it in Remix to play around with it and is how I like to mess with POC.
 Hope this helps and have fun with it.

 ## Capture the Flag